Academic Year: As Defined for Purposes of Need-Based Financial Aid

-Not accepting student loans will not affect your current or future financial aid.
+Declining student loans will not affect your current or future financial aid.
 However, should you submit an appeal, this information will be considered in the review process.

 - Franklin & Marshall need-based grant(s) and scholarship(s).

-IMPORTANT: Students who are eligible for the $600 fee credit are agreeing to attend and complete all 12 lessons.
+Students who are eligible for the $600 fee credit are agreeing to attend and complete all 12 lessons.
 Failure to do so may require the proration of the $600 fee and repayment by the student.

 Contact the Office of Financial Aid at firstname.lastname@example.org, should you have any questions regarding this process.

 All need-based financial aid recipient wishing to study off campus must have completed their financial aid file prior to the April deadline.

 Students who receive need-based financial aid and who study off campus will receive the same amount of financial aid they would have otherwise received had they remained on campus.
 More simply, financial aid packages are not adjusted, increased or decreased, due to a student's intention to study off campus. (download Off Campus Study Financial Aid Handout)

 For all off campus study programs, students are charged by the College the regular F&M tuition.
 Students are not charged by the College for room, health service fees, or meal plan (board) costs.
 However, those costs, at standard F&M rates, are included in the cost of attendance budget used to determine a student's demonstrated need.
 Therefore, those costs are also used to determine a student's eligibility for need-based financial aid.